Updated: Jun 6

 Get your supplies ready, your substrate ready, your workspace area ready, and you ready first. 😉 Before starting any resin project, always have everything ready first, and keep it handy by your work area.

-2. Clear plastic or silicone measuring cup for mixing ArtWorks Resin (get a larger cup than volume amount needed.
-Measuring cups available at ArtWorks.
+2. Clear plastic or silicone measuring cup for mixing Resin (get a larger cup than volume amount needed.

-3. Support & Colour Mixing Cups – need 4 cups to supoort panel under wood panel/canvas while working, plus more cups to mix individual colourants with ArtWorks Resin in.
+3. Support & Colour Mixing Cups – need 4 cups to supoort panel under wood panel/canvas while working, plus more cups to mix individual colourants with Resin in.
 Plastic solo cups for support under the panel can be reused over and over for other projects.
 For colourants, you can use small plastic cups, paper cups (they are economical & can be squeezed easily for pouring strips) or silicone cups.
 You will need one cup per colour being used on this artwork layer.
-We have one size of Silicone cup available at Artworks (for convenience) on Accessories tab.
 The dollar store & Walmart often carry the small paper cups.

 5. Disposable NITRILE gloves (latex, vinyl & rubber are not suitable since they’re not chemical resistant.
 Nitrile gloves available at many places including grocery stores, Costco, hardware stores, pharmacies, Walmart & many paint stores).